dvirsamuel/NewtonRaphsonInversion/README.md

 ## Usage

-For a fast Newton-Raphson inversion (using SDXL-turbo), you can simply run 'main.py':
+To run a fast Newton-Raphson inversion (using SDXL-turbo), you can simply run 'main.py':

 ```
 python main.py
 ```

-**Baseline: Fixed-point Inversion**
+**Baseline: Fixed-point Inversion.**
-We have also implemented a fast fixed-point inversion for StableDiffuion2.1.
+We have also implemented a fast fixed-point inversion for StableDiffuion2.1 (See more details in [our previous paper](https://arxiv.org/pdf/2312.12540v1)).

 ```
 cd src/FPI